 It is recommended to keep your titles under 70 characters to avoid being cut off by ellipsis (“…”) like in the example below –

-2) Meta Description that informs : This is a brief summary of a web page shown below the title tag in search results.
-Take a look at this example –
+The meta description is a brief summary of a web page shown below the title tag in search results.
+Think of it like your sales copy.

 Google will cut off a meta description after 155 to 160 characters.
 Be concise but provide enough value to have users click through.

-4) Content that search engines love: There are several on-page SEO factors to rank high on a search engine which is based on the contents of your page.
-Optimize your web page content with the following –
+There are several other on-page SEO factors to rank high on a search engine which is based on the contents of your page.
+Optimize your web page copy with the following elements:

-6) Optimize images – Google Image Search is another source of lead-generation.
+Google Image Search can be another source of traffic and lead-generation.
 Your image file names and alt tags should include your target keyword.
-Alt tags are essential to help search engines understand the context of an image on a page, and they’re also essential for accessibility purposes (for example, alt tags can aid potential customers that have visual impairments and require the use of a screen-reader).
+Alt tags are essential to help search engines understand and describe the context of an image on a page, and they’re also essential for accessibility purposes (for example, alt tags can aid potential customers that have visual impairments and require the use of a screen-reader).

-7) Mobile-friendly design: Google’s ranking algorithm uses the mobile version of a site’s content to rank pages from that site and show snippets of it in search results.
+Google’s ranking algorithm uses the mobile version of a site’s content to rank pages from that site and show snippets of it in search results.
 Having a responsive and mobile-friendly design is important for on-page SEO – so it’s important to make sure your using a business website builder that supports that.

 Off-page or off-site SEO refers to everything you do outside of your website to better your SERP ranking.
 Off-page SEO tactics are geared towards improving the perception of your site’s quality in the eyes of your users and search engines.
 You want the search engine and user to trust you as a popular, relevant, and trustworthy authority in a particular subject.
 Your website can accomplish this through backlinks, which get created when an external website links out to yours.

-According to Hubspot, search engines measure your backlink profile based on –
+Search engines measure your backlink profile based on 3 major factors:

-3. Majestic SEO: This UK-based company claims to have the world’s largest link intelligence database in the world.
+Majestic is a UK-based company claims to have the world’s largest link intelligence database in the world.
 You can use their link intelligence tool to monitor where your backlinks are coming from and which content on your site is getting links.

-4. Ahrefs: They provide a number of tools to help youanalyze your competitor’s search traffic and see the exact keywords for which they rank in organic search.
+Ahrefs provides a number of tools to help you analyze your competitor’s search traffic and see the exact keywords for which they rank in organic search.
 You can get keyword suggestions, check backlinks, and also uncover which content on your website is performing the best.

-5. Keywords Everywhere: This browser plugin, that works on Chrome and Firefox, shows you free search volume of google keywords, cost-per-click (CPC) and data on your competition on multiple top websites like Google, Amazon, YouTube, among others.
+Keywords Everywhere is a Chrome Extension (browser plugin), that works on Chrome and Firefox, shows you free search volume of google keywords, cost-per-click (CPC) and data on your competition on multiple top websites like Google, Amazon, YouTube, among others.

-6. SEO Meta One Click: This is another Google Chrome extension that allows you to check your meta data and key SEO information like title tag, description, headers etc in one click and can be helpful for quickly identifying easy SEO opportunities on your business website.
+SEO Meta in 1 Click is another Google Chrome extension that allows you to check your meta data and key SEO information like title tag, description, headers etc in one click and can be helpful for quickly identifying easy SEO opportunities on your business website.

 Whether a customer shops online or at your storefront, they’ll definitely spend considerable time researching various options before spending their money.
 As a young business with a small advertising budget, the financial returns of implementing SEO to generate organic leads and building trust in your brand are manifold.